 Another factor is having a large catalogue.
 When a retailer has thousands of products, tracking the marketing performance of all of them over the time (and combining that with business performance data) can create a very slow database.

-ROI Hunter’s Product Marketing Platform (PMP) was created specifically to solve the problem of connecting departments to product-level data.
-With the PMP, retailers are able to collect product-level marketing data from Google Analytics, Facebook, and Google ads, then merge that marketing data with product-level business data (margins, sizes, chance of returns, stock levels etc), track the progress, and action the information.
+ROI Hunter’s Product Performance Management (PPM) platform was created specifically to solve the problem of connecting departments to product-level data.
+With the PPM platform, retailers are able to collect product-level performance data from Google Analytics, Facebook, and Google ads, then merge that data with product-level business data (margins, sizes, stock levels, etc), track the progress, and action the information.

 Once the data is integrated, the platform can automatically enhance Facebook and Google’s algorithms, offering your teams granular insight into what should or should not be promoted to achieve your specific goals.